Marcus Maddison: Spalding United

 On 18 May 2021, Maddison joined eighth-tier club Spalding United, managed by former-Peterborough teammate Gabriel Zakuani.
 He made his debut on 14 August, scoring in a 2–1 win against Loughborough Dynamo.
 In February 2022, having previously suffered a possible career ending injury, he set up a GoFundMe in an attempt to fund a surgery in the hopes it would help him continue his career.
 He reached the target in less than 24 hours.

 Darlington

 In June 2022, Maddison joined National League North club Darlington.
 On 13 October, he left by mutual consent.

 Style of play

 Maddison is also a freekick specialist.
 In 2014, he described his unusual freekick technique: "Everyone asks how I do it.
 You use the side of your foot, but you're hitting it more with your heel.
 If you hit with the middle of the side of your foot it just curls.
 If you hit it the way I do, it goes straight and moves at the same time."
-His style of play has also been compared to playmaker Mesut Ozil.
+His style of play has also been compared to playmaker Mesut Özil.

+Legal issues

+On 20 June 2023, Maddison pleaded guilty to one count of GBH without intent at Newton Aycliffe Magistrates' Court in relation to an incident on 24 September 2022 where he punched a 60-year-old woman in the face.
+He appeared at Teesside Crown Court on 18 July.
+On 8 August 2023, he was sentenced to 20 months imprisonment.